Skip to main content

 Both of the senior point guards’ names are already scrawled in the state record books.

-Greenway is a Kentucky commit, the reigning Strib Varsity All-Minnesota Girls Basketball Player of the Year and a four-time Class 2A basketball champion.
-She holds the state record for assists in a career (1,113 as of early January, and counting) and career points scored at the state tournament (439).
+Greenway is a Kentucky commit, the two-time reigning Strib Varsity All-Minnesota Girls Basketball Player of the Year (formerly All-Metro) and a four-time Class 2A basketball champion.
+She holds the state record for assists in a career (1,113 as of early January and counting) and career points scored at the state tournament (439).

 This past fall, playing soccer, Greenway even broke the state’s single-season and career goal-scoring records, too.

-Oehrlein, a Gophers commit and no stranger to quadruple-doubles, owns Minnesota’s all-time rebounding record (2,224 boards as of early January, and counting) and the single-game assist record record (21).
+Oehrlein, a Gophers commit and no stranger to quadruple-doubles, owns Minnesota’s all-time rebounding record (2,224 boards and counting as of early January) and the single-game assist record (21).
 She helped Crosby-Ironton reach its first Class 2A title game last year, facing off against Providence Academy.

 Check back for updates on Oehrlein and Greenway’s scoring totals throughout the remainder of the 2025-26 girls basketball season.